Rust-GPU/SPIRV-Tools/porting-plan.md

   - Added C++ parity coverage for zero-factor cancellation: `(0*x)+(0*y)` and `(0*x)-(0*y)` both fold to zero in Rust and C++ optimizers.
   - Added an FFI regression for affine GCD subtraction folding (`(14*2)-21 -> 7`) to keep the bridge aligned with the Rust optimizer behavior.
    - Added a short `cargo fuzz` smoke script (`scripts/fuzz-smoke.sh`) to keep the arithmetic optimizer fuzz target exercised with a bounded run.
   - Added an FFI regression for factoring linear combinations into a single constant result, ensuring the C bridge exercises the optimizer path.
   - Added a CLI-facing `opt_block` binary and integration test to optimize basic blocks on-disk, paving the way for drop-in CLI parity and hyperfine comparisons.
   - Added a hyperfine benchmark script (`scripts/hyperfine-opt.sh`) to compare the Rust optimizer CLI against the C++ spirv-opt when available.
   - Added a `--cpp` fallback flag to `spirv-opt` CLI to run the C++ binary for benchmarking/compatibility, while keeping the Rust path enabled by default.
+  - Restored shift constant folding rewrites with a pure-constant guard and added unit/corpus coverage to match the C++ optimizer’s behavior while keeping rotation folding safe.

 ## Upcoming Milestone: Optimizer FFI/CLI Integration
 Expose the Rust optimizer through the existing C/C++ surfaces and provide CLI benchmarking.